 #18: Black Roots with Silver to Blue Ombre

 Allow a silver to blue ombre to beautify a mid-length haircut.
 This modern grey-blue ombre hair color can get a more textured effect from a wavy style.
 The movement does something great to the hues.
-Wear it and take that icy queen title while looking so divine!
+This is one of the best blue hair styles to wear as you take that icy queen title while looking divine!

 #19: Brown to Blue Ombre

 Look at this gorgeous head of blue hair!
 Colorist Alexa did a color melt using natural brunette hair as a base and melted it into a mermaid blue cyan ombre that complements those long waves amazingly.

 #20: Black to Light Blue Ombre with Beach Curls

 This is a smokey, saturated blue ombre hair with a color melt, finished with beach curls.
 It was handcrafted by salon owner and stylist Jodi Stormshak of Nashville, TN.

 With this hair color blue, Stormshak says you’ll be able to let the shade fade out to a gorgeous icy blonde/pastel blue with a much softer grow outline.